thehijacker/Airwick-ESPHome/README.md

-# Airwick-ESPHome smart air refresher with ESPHome
+# Airwick ESPHome Smart Air Refresher
 Turning dumb Airwick air refresher to a smart one using ESPHome

 ## Parts needed: